zengbing15/lumos_doc/docs/tutorials/usedao.md

 }
 ```

 Step 2.
-Locate the cell we just deposited to Nervos DAO and withdraw it from Nervos DAO:
+Locate the cell we just deposited to Nervos DAO and withdraw it from Nervos DAO.

 ```javascript
 > // First, we will need to locate the cell.
 In a real dapp this is most likely